neoforged/Documentation/docs/entities/index.md

 // In some EntityType<?> creation EntityType.Builder.of(...)
     // This EntityAttachment will make name tags float half a block above the ground.
-    // However, most living entities will have the default for this to be at the top of their hitbox instead.
+    // If this is not set, it will default to the entity's hitbox height.
-    // Therefore, the name tag will actually appear half a block above the top of the living entity's hitbox.
     .attach(EntityAttachment.NAME_TAG, 0, 0.5f, 0)
     .build();
 ```